pyari-k/docker-demo/readme.md

 To run the code using docker:

+1. install docker and let the docker daemon run
-1. clone the repo
+2. clone the repo
-2. change the working directory to docker-demo
+3. change the working directory to docker-demo
-3. run the below commands
+4. run the below commands

 ```